Determinantal equations for secant varieties and the Eisenbud-Koh-Stillman conjecture: rpp and brpp

-\begin{example}[Cases where brpp version of Comon's conjecture holds] If $\s_r(v_d(\pp n))$ is defined by flattenings, or more generally by equations inherited from the tensor product space, such as the Aronhold invariant (which is a symmetrized version of Strassen's equations) then $brpp_r$ will hold.
-However defining equations for $\s_r(v_d(\pp n))$ are only known in very few cases.
-In the known cases, including $\s_r(v_d(\pp 1))$ for all $r,d$, the equations are indeed inherited.
+\begin{example}[Cases where \brpp{} version of Comon's conjecture holds] If $\s_r(v_d(\pp n))$ is defined by flattenings, or more generally by equations inherited from the tensor product space, such as the Aronhold invariant (which is a symmetrized version of Strassen's equations) then the pair as in Conjecture~\ref{conj_comon_rpp} will be a $brpp_r$.
+Set-theoretic defining equations for $\s_r(v_d(\pp n))$ are known for $d \ge 2r-1$ and either $n\le 3$ or $r \le 10$, see \cite[Thm~1.1]{BuBu}.
+They are also known classically in the case $\s_r(v_d(\pp 1))$ for all $r,d$.
+In all the known cases. the equations are indeed inherited.